ArtPoon/slides/markdown/mbi3100-distance.md

       <ul>
         <li>An unsupervised parametric method</li>
         <li>Find the assignments of each data point to one of $k$ Gaussian distributions.</li>
-        <li>Also find the mean and variance of each Gaussian that maximizes likelihood.</li>
+        <li>Also find the mean and variance parameters of each Gaussian that maximizes likelihood.</li>
         <li>Method can determine for itself the optimal number of clusters.</li>
         <ul>
           <li>(bottom) Gaussian mixture model applied to <i>mouse</i> data.</li>